Delusional Downtown Divas

 Delusional Downtown Divas is a scripted comedy webseries by Lena Dunham.
-The show was originally commissioned by Index Magazine (founded by Isabel Halley’s father, the artist Peter Halley) and was first shown at the Art Production Fund lab in January 2009.
+The show was originally commissioned by Index Magazine (founded by Isabel Halley's father, the artist Peter Halley) and was first shown at the Art Production Fund lab in January 2009.

-The show revolves around three young women who were raised amidst the New York City art world.
-Through the course of the show, the characters try to establish themselves in the art community with mixed success.
+The show revolves around three young women who were raised amidst the New York City art world, and try to establish themselves in the art community with mixed success.
 The series heavily parodies the New York art world.
 Art industry insiders such as Yvonne Force Villareal, Nate Lowman, Rob Pruitt, and others have cameos.

 The show brought much attention to creator Lena Dunham.
 In 2010, it was announced that Dunham was creating a television show for HBO.
 The show, Girls, draws from Dunham's first show, Delusional Downtown Divas.

+Ten full episodes and a short title video are available on Vimeo, and an additional nine on YouTube.